 • Investing £15 million in reformulating some of our best known drinks in order to reduce the calorie and sugar content between 2012-14

-• In 2014, we launched Coca-Cola Life in Great Britain, our first lower calorie cola with a third less sugar and fewer calories than Coca-Cola.
-We also launched a new bottled water brand, glacéau smartwater, made from British spring water
+• In 2014, we launched a new bottled water brand, glacéau smartwater, made from British spring water

-• This year we will be adopting the Department of Health’s voluntary front-of-pack labelling scheme which combines nutrient amounts and percentage Reference Intakes with colour coding to show how much energy (calories),fat, saturated fat, sugar and salt are in a product
+• In 2015, will adopted the Department of Health’s voluntary front-of-pack labelling scheme, which combines nutrient amounts and percentage Reference Intakes with colour coding to show how much energy (calories), fat, saturated fat, sugar and salt are in a product

-Recent research suggests that being physically inactive plays as important a role in people’s health as being obese which is why we want to inspire people to be more active through our community partnerships and sponsorship of major events.
+Recent research suggests that being physically inactive plays as important a role in people’s health as being obese, which is why Coca-Cola Great Britain want to inspire people to be more active through our community partnerships and sponsorship of major events.

-In 2014, we committed to spend £20 million on local programmes to help get one million Britons active by 2020 – our biggest commitment to active lifestyle projects to date:
+In 2014, Coca-Cola Great Britain committed to spend £20 million on local programmes to help get one million Britons active by 2020 – our biggest commitment to active lifestyle projects to date:

 • In May 2014, we launched ParkLives: fun, free, family activities in the heart of local communities – parks – and delivered in partnership with local authorities.
 In our first year we teamed up with local councils in Birmingham, Newcastle and the London Borough of Newham.
 ParkLives ran thousands of sessions during the summer of 2014 with more than 22,500 visits in over 70 parks